espocrm/documentation/docs/administration/formula/number.md

 `number\format(VALUE, [DECIMALS], [DECIMAL_MARK], [THOUSAND_SEPARATOR])`

 Converts numeric VALUE into string formatted according to a specific format or default application settings.
-If DECIMALS, DECIMAL_MARK OR THOUSAND_SEPARATOR, then system defaults are used.
+If DECIMALS, DECIMAL_MARK or THOUSAND_SEPARATOR are omitted, then system defaults are used.

 Examples: